 - Don’t Linger – Do not spend too much time on each toy.
 Ask yourself if it gets played with and if it encourages open-ended play.
 Here’s a great article explaining why fewer toys are better to help you to let go!

 - Find the Right Container – Once everything is sorted, place it into its contained place.
-Container ideas are below!
+(The best storage ideas are listed below.)

-- Create Play Zones– Create zones within your playroom or toy area.
+- Create Play Zones– Create zones within your home, playroom, or toy area.
 This will create a flow to smooth out playtime.

 RELATED: I wrote about setting up a quiet time for kids to use as a guide to encourage more independent play at home and a midday break.